Jan Walraven

 Categories:

-• Posted on June 28, 2021
+Posted on

 When you need to remove a node from a kubernetes cluster, you can clean up the node first, by telling kubernetes to move all the pods to other nodes and not schedule anything new on the node.